mozman/ezdxf/docs/source/dwgmanagement.rst

 .. function:: read(stream)

     Read DXF drawing from a text-stream, returns a :class:`Drawing` object.
-    Open mode has to be ``'rt'`` and the correct encoding has to be set at the open function (in Python 2.7 use :func:`io.open`), at least the stream requires a :meth:`readline` method.
+    Open the stream in text mode (`mode='rt'`) and the correct encoding has to be set at the open function (in Python 2.7 use :func:`io.open`), the stream requires at least a :meth:`readline` method.

-.. function:: readfile_as_utf8(filename, errors='strict')

-    This Read DXF drawing from file *filename*, expects an *utf-8* encoding.

-.. function:: readfile_as_asc(filename)

-    Read DXF drawing from file *filename*, expects an ASCII code-page encoding.
-    Raises :class:`UnicodeDecodeError` for invalid character encodings.
+    Since DXF version R2007 (AC1021) file encoding is always 'utf-8'.

 Save Drawings
 -------------